Get the latest in farmland investing and selling farmlandSubscribe

 Crowdfunding campaigns can be used as a powerful marketing and PR tool: Among the benefits of crowdfunding is the ability to quickly test the viability of a business idea and build a pool of first loyal customers, as well as get wide media coverage and a compelling PR story.
 If you are selling a property on the other hand, you could expand your reach beyond the typical sphere of influence you would receive on a typical real estate listing.

 Disadvantages of crowdfunding:

-- Costs: Surprisingly, prepare to spend quite a decent amount of money in order to be able to raise capital via a crowdfunding campaign.
-Starting from producing a pitch video, takign the time to arrange and market your campaign, and ending with platform fees (up to 6-7% in some cases), crowdfunding is not as cheap as it may look.
+Costs: Surprisingly, prepare to spend quite a decent amount of money in order to raise capital via a crowdfunding campaign.
+Starting from producing a pitch video, taking the time to arrange and market your campaign, and ending with platform fees (up to 6-7% in some cases), crowdfunding is not as cheap as it may look.
 However, in many cases the benefits can still outweigh the costs.